History of Brazil in Timeline

 Brazil

-In 1914, Brazil became involved in World War I, a major global conflict.
+In 1914, Brazil was involved in World War I, disrupting the relative balance in foreign policy.

 1915: Devastating Drought

-Radio broadcasting in Brazil began on September 7, 1922, with a speech by President Pessoa.
+On September 7, 1922, radio broadcasting began in Brazil with a speech by then President Pessoa.

 On April 20, 1923, radio broadcasting was formalized with the creation of the "Radio Society of Rio de Janeiro".